El Paso mass shooting suspect pleads not guilty in 22 deaths

 The first judge assigned to the case recused herself because she knew one of the people killed in the attack.
 The lead prosecutor said his sister also was in the Walmart during the attack and that the gunman walked right by her.

 Crusius fled the scene of the shooting in his car but turned himself in less than an hour later, according to police.
-His arrest warrant says he declared “I’m the shooter.”
-Police have said he published a racist screed a few minutes before the shooting, saying he wanted to kill Latinos to balkanize the U.S. along racial lines.
+His arrest warrant says he declared: “I’m the shooter.”

+In documents filed Thursday, the El Paso prosecutor notified the court that he had shared evidence with the defense on Sept.
+27. That evidence includes police and FBI interviews with Crusius, data from his cellphone, records from the Dallas-area schools he attended and tens of hours of footage captured by Walmart security cameras around the time of the shooting, according to court records.

+In documents filed Thursday, the El Paso prosecutor notified the court that he had shared evidence with the defense on Sept.
+27. That evidence includes police and FBI interviews with Crusius, data from his cellphone, records from the Dallas-area schools he attended and hours of footage captured by Walmart security cameras around the time of the shooting.
+The court records also included medical images taken from shooting victims, and jail mail and phone calls involving Crisius after his arrest.

 Crusius is being held without bond in an El Paso jail.
 He has been on suicide watch since shortly after his arrest and is separated from other prisoners.

-Note: This story has been corrected to show the suspect is 21 years old, not 19, and that the judge who recused herself is female, not male.